Google Search Appliance software version 6.2

 is optional.
 You can implement the required interfaces by using the simple classes

-directly, by subclassing them, or you may write your own implementations.The Connector
+directly, by subclassing them, or you may write your own implementations.The Connector interface provides connector-specific functionality

 that supports a content management system.